terraform-ibm-modules/terraform-ibm-base-ocp-vpc/examples/cross_kms_support/README.md

 # Cross account KMS encryption example

-A simple example that shows how to provision a basic single zone OCP VPC cluster with cross account KMS encryption.
+A simple example that shows how to provision a VPC with single subnet in a single zone with a public gateway enabled OCP VPC cluster with cross account KMS encryption.

 The following resources are provisioned by this example:
 - A new resource group, if an existing one is not passed in.
 - A basic VPC and subnet with public gateway enabled.
 - A single zone OCP VPC cluster configured with KMS encryption for cluster data and worker block storage using a KMS encryption key from another account.

-## NOTE:
-### This is a very simple VPC with single subnet in a single zone with a public gateway enabled, that will allow
-- All traffic ingress/egress by default.
+- Will allow all traffic ingress/egress by default.
-- For production use cases this would need to be enhanced by adding more subnets and zones for resiliency, and
-- ACLs/Security Groups for network security.
+- For production use cases this would need to be enhanced by adding more subnets and zones for resiliency and ACLs/Security Groups for network security.